jaxrowe/juce-qt-practice/README.md

 	- NotifierReceiver : Design pattern to trade data between two objects in one qml document.
 - Tests/App/
   - App0 : Play noise along with a QML window.
 This is Audio/ConsoleNoiseClean with the additional QML.
 The frameworks do not communicate, but shows how to build the project with them together.
+  - App0Header : App0 but using header/source instead of modules.
+Also not subclass juce audio classes anymore.
+This would be your good starting point for juce+qt.

 ---